sachinlondhe4/haxademic/README.md

 		* Cached MIDI input to avoid thread-unsafe operations
 	* OSC input
 	* Kinect input, with skeleton data via OpenNI
-* 3D Tools (using Toxiclibs WETriangleMesh objects as the common format)
+* 3D tools (using Toxiclibs WETriangleMesh objects as the common format)
 	* Convert SVG files to 2D meshes
-	* Create a 2D mesh from text with a custom .ttf font
 	* Simple 3D extrusion of 2D meshes
-	* Load and convert .obj files to WETriangleMesh
+	* Load and convert .obj, .gif & .svg files to WETriangleMesh
 	* Mesh pool object to load and hold instance of any number of meshes
 	* Base Camera type, with simple camera subclasses (needs work)
 	* Draw a mesh with incoming Audio data spread across the faces